 These should be written by teachers of core academic subject areas: English, foreign languages, math, science or social sciences.
 We prefer letters from teachers who know you well.
 Optionally, a recommendation from a teacher of an elective subject (music, art, journalism, etc.), or by a coach, employer or other individual who can speak to your skills or special qualities may serve as an additional recommendation.

-If you are applying from a school where English is not the primary language of instruction, you must also submit scores from either the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS).
+If you are applying from a school where English is not the primary language of instruction, you must also submit scores from either the Test of English as a Foreign Language (TOEFL), the International English Language Testing System (IELTS) or the Duolingo English Test.
 Official score reports may be sent, or students may self-report their scores on their applications.
 All enrolling students are required to submit an official score report, and any discrepancies between self-reported and official test scores may jeopardize a student's offer of admission.
+For more information, please see our International FAQs (Frequently Asked Questions).

 Pomona-Specific Essay Questions